 Any breach of data security could be costly to school system staff, users, and students as well as the school system itself.
 Moreover, any number of individuals/agencies could improperly benefit from M-DCPS data.
-The following is a list of some of the technical risks:
+The technical risks include:

 - Altered data

 - Stolen and intercepted data

 - Data rendered inaccurately

 - Destroyed data

-Loss of M-DCPS' ability to process data
+- Loss of M-DCPS' ability to process data

-The following is a list of some of the business risks to M-DCPS:
+Business risks to M-DCPS include:

-- Lawsuits for not protecting sensitive data - Loss of funding (for example, FTE) due to the transmission of incorrect data to other agencies - Unfair penalty or advantage to students due to the transmission of incorrect data (for example, incorrect transcripts resulting in unfair penalty or advantage to students applying for college and/or scholarships) - Loss of negotiating or advantage by unauthorized disclosure of lists and other business assets to vendors - Liability for incorrect data (including State and Federal penalties) - Errors in business decisions due to inaccurate data - Negative publicity surrounding the use of incorrect data and subsequent regulatory enforcement - Inability to process business transactions in a timely fashion or not at all
+Lawsuits for not protecting sensitive data

+- Loss of funding (for example, FTE) due to transmission of incorrect data to other agencies - Unfair penalty or advantage to students due to transmission of incorrect data (for example, incorrect transcripts resulting in unfair penalty or advantage to students applying for college and/or scholarships) - Loss of negotiating or advantage by unauthorized disclosure of lists and other business assets to vendors - Liability for incorrect data (including State and Federal penalties) - Errors in business decisions due to inaccurate data - Negative publicity surrounding use of incorrect data and subsequent regulatory enforcement - Inability to process business transactions in a timely fashion or not at all

 Sensitive data is defined as any data that should only be viewed by authorized personnel.
-Data sensitivity is determined by, but not limited to, federal and state laws (including privacy acts), M-DCPS Board Rules, and decisions by senior staff and/or the data owners (see section 2.1 of this document).
+Data sensitivity is determined by, but not limited to, federal and state laws (including privacy acts), M-DCPS board rules, and decisions by senior staff and/or the data owners (see section 2.1 of this document).